manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/REPLACE.md

 ```
 <!-- end -->

-`REPLACE` is supported for RT and PQ tables.
+`REPLACE` is available for both RT and PQ tables.

-The old document is not removed from the table, it is only marked as deleted.
-Because of this the table size grows until table chunks are merged and documents marked as deleted in these chunks are not included in the chunk created as a result of merge.
-You can force chunk merge by using [OPTIMIZE statement](../../Securing_and_compacting_a_table/Compacting_a_table.md).
+When you run a `REPLACE`, the previous document is not removed, but it's marked as deleted, so the table size grows until chunk merging happens, and the marked documents won't be included.
+To force a chunk merge, use the [OPTIMIZE statement](../../Securing_and_compacting_a_table/Compacting_a_table.md).

-The syntax of the `REPLACE` statement is identical to [INSERT syntax](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md):
+The syntax of the `REPLACE` statement is the same as the [INSERT statement syntax](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md).

 ```sql
 REPLACE INTO table [(column1, column2, ...)]